Kew's Millennium Seed Bank partnership – Republic of South Africa

 Work is focusing on delivering a fully integrated ex situ conservation strategy, which aims to produce a ‘joined up’ approach to ex situ conservation.
 This includes the conservation of species in seed lots, training other, relevant organisations in this field, propagation of selected species and their re-introduction in the wild.

-Recent examples of this involved endangered species such as Roridula dentata and Gladiolus aureus, and involvement with a re-introduction programme of species of the so-called 'sand-fynbos' near Cape Town.
+Examples in the past of this involved endangered species such as Roridula dentata and Gladiolus aureus, and involvement with a re-introduction programme of species of the so-called 'sand-fynbos' near Cape Town, which is still on-going.

 Currently seeds are being stored at both the National Plant Genetic Resources Centre (NPGRC) of the Ministry of Agriculture in Roodeplaat near Pretoria and at Kew’s Millennium Seed Bank at Wakehurst Place.
 The partnership is also working on the propagation of seeds, for example, to increase numbers of seeds from critically endangered species.

-By maintaining and developing links and working relationships with other conservation practitioners, a network of in situ and ex situ conservation projects in South Africa is emerging to which Kew's Millennium Seed Bank partnership provides services.
+By maintaining and developing links and working relationships with other conservation practitioners, a network of in situ and ex situ conservation projects in South Africa has been established to which Kew's Millennium Seed Bank partnership provides services.

 These will include practical help in areas such as botanical survey, seed collecting, processing and germination.
 It will also include training in these methodologies.
 In return, the MSBP will receive data and seed collections.